-Performance share plan
+Performance shares plan

-The Arion Entertainment Singapore Limited (f.k.a.
-Elektromotive Group Limited) Performance Share Plan ("AES PSP") was approved and adopted by shareholders at an EGM of the Company held on 7 September 2007.
+The Arion Entertainment Singapore Limited Performance Shares Plan ("AES PSP") was approved and adopted by shareholders at an EGM of the Company held on 7 September 2007 and has lapsed on 6 September 2017.
 The AES PSP is intended to recruit, attract and retain participants to higher standards of performance and encourage greater dedication and loyalty enabling the Company to give recognition to past contribution and services; as well as motivating participants to contribute to the long-term prosperity of the Group.